Tokololo/json-ptr-store/README.md

 - initial - Optional initial values for the store.
 Must be an object literal.
 - flags: { nextTick?: boolean, strictness?: 'isEqualRemoveUndefinedSorted' | 'isEqualRemoveUndefined' | 'isEqual' | 'strict' | 'none' | string }
   - nextTick - run a set on the next tick timeout
-  - coerceUndefinedArray - if true will coerce an array set to parent property with undefined as its value.
-If false the set will fail.
   - strictness - the strictness to use when comparing previous and current values.
 It has the following meaning:
      - string - user defined for use with supplemental comparer
      - none - no comparison is done and the store get function will retrieve the value even if it is the same as the previous value.
 This is the default and fastest method of comparison and will satisfy the majority of all use cases.